 Frequently Asked Questions

-Like all staff, Clinical Academics employed by the College are expected to engage and participate in the ARC process.
+Like all staff, Clinical Academics employed by Imperial are expected to engage and participate in the ARC process.
 Your Imperial line manager and clinical manager at the relevant Trust should be present at the Annual Review Conversation so that you can jointly review your past year contributions and create a work plan for the year ahead for both sides of your role.
-To ensure that the ARC process covers what is needed for both the academic and clinical sides, use the ARC Outcome Form - Clinical Academics.
+Use the ARC Outcome Form - Clinical Academics to ensure that the ARC process covers what is needed for both the academic and clinical sides.

 Please note this new procedure and paperwork is separate from NHS Trust requirements for GMC revalidation.

-For more information on the agreement for Joint Clinical Academic Performance Reviews between the College and AHSC partners, please read the Letter to all clinicians with honorary contracts from the Dean of Medicine and Trust representatives previously issued to clinical academic colleagues in April 2021.
+For more information on the Joint Clinical Academic Performance Reviews agreement between Imperial and AHSC partners, please read the Letter to all clinicians with honorary contracts from the Dean of Medicine and Trust representatives previously issued to clinical academic colleagues in April 2021.

 ARC stands for Annual Review Conversations.
-This is because, at its core, this is about individuals and their line managers having an effective conversation, reviewing all the necessary factors needed for an individual to thrive at work.
+At its core, this is about individuals and their line managers having an effective conversation to review all the factors needed for an individual to thrive at work.

-Annual Review Conversations take place annually, but the discussion should be continued all year round in regular 1-2-1 meetings.
+Annual Review Conversations occur annually, but the discussion should be continued all year round in regular 1-2-1 meetings.

 The university has designated two seasons for ARC conversations: February-April and July-September.